ramaikn/SimpleAntiDump/README.md

 ## Simple Anti Dump

 This module provides anti-dumping protection for .NET applications that prevents automatic dumping tools.
-It works by Removes PE section headers, overwrites import table entries with fake data and clears the CLR header and .NET metadata streams.
+It works by Removes PE section headers, overwrites import table entries with fake data and clear the CLR header and .NET metadata streams.

 ## Usage